oliverius/logo/docs/part10.md

 2. The script window is really small and it bothers me copy and paste to run new scripts
 3. Now that I have the chance I want to get rid of the turtle queue.

-So I think we need to hold our breath and "do what we have to do first" so we can focus completely in the expression parser in the next part (TODO link) which will be quite interesting because it is the basis for writing our own calculator!
+So I think we need to hold our breath and "do what we have to do first" so we can focus completely in the expression parser in the next part which will be quite interesting because it is the basis for writing our own calculator!

 ### Can't stop a recursive script